Electronic Filing of Motor Fuels Tax Returns

 Special fuels tax including diesel fuel is levied on the dealer at the point of receipt of the fuels instead of the point of sale by the dealer.

-Unlike most taxes collected by the Department of Revenue, motor fuels taxes are deposited in the Road Fund as directed by the Kentucky Constitution and are appropriated by the General Assembly for the construction and maintenance of Kentucky's roads.
+Unlike most taxes collected by DOR, motor fuels taxes are deposited in the Road Fund as directed by the Kentucky Constitution and are appropriated by the General Assembly for the construction and maintenance of Kentucky's roads.

 Motor Fuels tax laws are found in